 Caching Dependencies

-• I can include any number of paths in my cache, but in this case I only want to cache ./node_modules (a path relative to my working_directory).
+- I can include any number of paths in my cache, but in this case I only want to cache

-• Next I look for a match up to and including the current Git branch.
-Even if my lockfile has changed since the last build, I will still retrieve the pre-change node_modules.
+save_cachestep.
+If I’m on the same branch and my lockfile has not changed, I will retrieve a full restore of mynode_modules. - Next I look for a match up to and including the current Git branch.
+Even if my lockfile has changed since the last build, I will still retrieve the pre-change

 Now the real fun begins: Workflows!